Prudential Tower: Prudential Center

+Observation deck and restaurant

+The 50th-floor observation deck known as the Skywalk Observatory was for many years the highest publicly accessible viewpoint in New England, since the higher deck atop the John Hancock Tower (now 200 Clarendon Street) had closed after the September 11 attacks in 2001.

-The "Top of the Hub" restaurant, which had occupied the 52nd floor since December 1965, was scheduled to permanently close on April 18, 2020, but was closed a month earlier due to the COVID-19 pandemic.
+The Skywalk and the 52nd-floor restaurant Top of the Hub—which had operated since December 1965—were both scheduled to close permanently on April 18, 2020, but ended operations earlier that March due to the COVID-19 pandemic in the United States.

+Top of the Hub was operated by the Stouffer Corporation and later by Select Restaurants Inc., which managed several other “Top of” locations across the United States.
+Known for live jazz, seafood towers, and panoramic city views, the restaurant became a popular venue for special occasions.

+In June 2023, the top three floors of the Prudential Tower reopened as View Boston, a 59,000-square-foot attraction that includes an enclosed observation deck and gift shop on the 52nd floor, an indoor–outdoor bar called Stratus and wrap-around terrace on the 51st floor, and a bistro called The Beacon on the 50th floor.

 Antenna and broadcast tenants

 The main rooftop mast supports two FM master antennas, and a top-mounted television antenna previously used by WBPX.
 The upper master antenna, manufactured by Electronics Research, Inc. (ERI), serves WZLX 100.7, WWBX 104.1, WMJX 106.7, and WXKS-FM 107.9.
 The lower master antenna was installed in the late 1990s, also by ERI, and serves WBOS 92.9, WBQT 96.9, and WROR-FM 105.7.
 The FM stations each transmit with approximately 22,000 watts ERP and in HD Radio.
 The roof also has a smaller tower with standby antennas for WZLX, WWBX, WROR-FM, WXKS-FM.
 All 7 FM broadcast tenants have backups located in Newton as well.

 The studios of FM station WBCN occupied space on the 50th floor for a period in the 1970s and WEEI (AM 590 and FM 103.3), when it was CBS Radio owned and operated, had its offices and studios on the 44th floor in the second half of the 1960s.